User Experience Design

 UI flow design

 We design the step-by-step path through a task so people always know what to do next.
 Removing dead ends, reducing the number of decisions, and making the right action the obvious one is what separates a system people use from one they avoid.
-See our notes on low-friction interfaces for how we keep clicks between intention and action to a minimum.
+Our notes on low-friction interfaces show how we keep clicks between intention and action to a minimum.

 1. Map existing processes